Qhoebe/SC2006-Group1/README.md

 1) Clone our repository at a chosen file directory.
 2) Ensure that your system has node.js and added to the system PATH (to download node.js https://nodejs.org/en/download)
-3) Open terminal in the file directory where the git repository is cloned.
+3) Open two terminal in the file directory where the git repository is cloned.
 4) Our project uses a Client-Server architecture.
 This means that our client and server runs on two different port.
 5) Our chosen port number for client is 3000 while server is 3001.
 Ensure that both port is not being used.

-Open two terminal
 In the first terminal, run the following command:

     cd .\src\client\